w3f/polkadot-wiki/docs/learn/learn-guides-DOT-KSM-bridge.md

 - The destination account should exist on the destination chain (and hold a sufficient asset).
 - The asset transferred needs to be larger than the minimum balance specified by the asset.
 - The fee asset transferred needs to be larger than the minimum balance specified by the asset.
-For example, if DOT is used as fee asset from Polkadot Asset Hub to Kusama Asset Hub, the excess DOT will be deposited on Kusama Asset Hub.
+For example, if DOT is used as fee asset from Polkadot Asset Hub to Kusama Asset Hub, the excess DOT will be deposited to the beneficiary on Kusama Asset Hub.
 However, if the DOT is less that the minimum balance of DOT on Kusama Asset Hub, the transfer might fail.
 - The destination account should hold less assets that the maximum amount of assets held setting.

 !!!caution "Avoid Asset Traps"